EnjiXiong/Quantum-Computing/Beginner - Textbook Learner/Fundamental Concepts/1 Introduction and Overview.md

 ***Bell State(EPR Pair)***

+The Bell's states are specific quantum states of two qubits that represent the simplest examples of quantum entanglement, a form of entangled and normalized basis vectors.

 $$\frac{|00\rangle + |11\rangle}{\sqrt{2}}$$

 Why is this important?
 Because the eventual result of two completely different quantum states is the identical, which is $\frac{1}{2}$.